-Covid Catch Up Children from disadvantaged groups will Targeted support will demonstrate positive demonstrate accelerated progress and their outcomes for disadvantaged learners, including attainment will be in line with their peers.
-Evidence from workbooks across the improved progress and attainment. curriculum will demonstrate legible, Pupil workbooks will show legible, joined consistent handwriting from all children handwriting that is consistently formed and in from disadvantaged groups, in line with their line with age related expectations. peers.
+- ✓ Children from disadvantaged groups will demonstrate accelerated progress and their attainment will be in line with their peers. - Evidence from workbooks across the curriculum will demonstrate legible, consistent handwriting from all children from disadvantaged groups, in line with their peers.